 State Court Felony And Misdemeanors

+For that reason, you and your attorney need to take these charges seriously.
 At Boyd Law Office, PSC, your needs will be fully represented.
 Our law firm fights for your justice in an unjust world.

 Penalties For Kentucky Misdemeanor And Felony Charges